margavicunas/ashtanga-asanas-scrapper/README.md

 # Ashtanga Primary Series Scraper 🧘‍♀️

-A Python scraper that collects and organizes images and names of asanas from the Ashtanga Yoga Primary Series.
-This tool helps practitioners and teachers easily access a comprehensive collection of asana references.
+A Python tool that not only collects asana images from the Ashtanga Yoga Primary Series but also helps you find similar poses by name!
+Specially useful for studying the sequence offline.

 ## Purpose

-This project was created to compile a structured dataset of Ashtanga Primary Series asanas, making it easier to:
+This project makes learning and referencing Ashtanga Primary Series easier by:
-- Reference asana names and their corresponding images
+- Creating a structured dataset of asanas with their images
+- Finding similar poses to help understand pose relationships
-- Study the sequence offline
+- Making it simple to study the sequence offline
-- Have a local backup of the asana references
+- Providing a local backup of asana references

 ## Features

-- Downloads all asana images from the primary series
+- 📸 Downloads all asana images from the primary series
+- 🔄 Processes asanas to find similar poses
-- Creates a structured JSON file with asana names and image paths
+- 📝 Creates structured JSON files with asana details
-- Handles image format conversion automatically
-- Includes proper error handling and logging
+- 🛠️ Includes proper error handling and logging
+- 🚀 Uses parallel processing for faster downloads

 ## Installation